CSK beat KKR to win fourth IPL title

 It was a batting masterclass from Du Plessis, a performance which further raises question marks as to why the 37-year-old was not selected in South Africa's Twenty20 World Cup squad.

-Du Plessis's knock included seven boundaries and three sixes as he showcased a repertoire of shots, from powerful blows down the ground to delightful timing which found the gaps.
+Du Plessis's knock included seven fours and three sixes as he showcased a repertoire of shots, from powerful blows down the ground to delightful timing which found the gaps.

 Lockie Ferguson endured a torrid time at the hands of Du Plessis, the New Zealand left-arm fast bowler finishing with 0-56 from his four overs.